nishadobe/spppartnerenablement/M2/ex4.md

 ![Segmentation](./images/segmentpreview.png)

 Next, we should refine our segment a bit.
-I'd like to build a segment out of all male customers that have viewed the "BT Sport"-page.
+I'd like to build a segment out of all male customers that have viewed the "Luma Sport"-page.

 To build out this segment, you need to add an Experience Event.
 You can find all Experience Events by clicking on the ```Events``` - icon in the ```Segments``` - menu bar.